to place it on page-->

 Sl1P WYIF = Slip 1 Stitch Purlwise with Yarn held in the Front

-* * = Repeat instructions the Asterisks
+* * = Repeat instructions within the asterisks

 Cast on an even number of stitches.